01 of 02

 That said, it isn't necessary to make this stitch look even.
 Your fern stitch will have... more movement and realism if the angled side stitches have some variance in their length and angles.
 When working it on a curved line, you will almost always need to adjust the angle slightly, and that's okay!

 If changing the length, spacing and angle of the fern stitch can give your work some realism, altering it even more can give it whimsy.
 Don't be afraid to go a little crazy with some spiky stitches!

 Using Fern Stitch

-This stitch is good for creating various types of foliage, including branches, sprigs of greens (see these wooden tags for an example of that), and as filler among floral embroideries.
+This stitch is good for creating various types of foliage, including branches, sprigs of evergreens, and as filler among floral embroideries.

-You can use it along the center of a leaf to form the veins or on a feather, as seen in the Gobble 'til You Wobble pattern.
+You can use it along the center of a leaf to form the veins or on a feather.

 Adding more stitches along the edges of fern stitch can also transform it.
 French knots make good berries for evergreen branches.
 Straight stitches become extra "needles."
 Even detached chain stitches will work in along a section of fern stitch as tiny flower buds.

 To add some layers and dimension to your fern stitch, you can wrap or weave the center line as you would with back stitch.
 You can overlap several lines of fern stitch as well, or stitch rows of it as an open fill stitch.